MikeMurf/ETL-Project--1/README.md

 *        Types of data wrangling performed (data cleaning, joining, filtering, and aggregating)
 *        The schemata used in the final production database”

+The “Project-2” directory contains the following files submitted for assessment:
+*    “create-covid-db” – the Jupyter Notebook used to conduct the extract, transform and load,
+*    “eda” – the Jupyter Notebook used to conduct the Pandas Profiling analysis on the Covid_Cases, Vaccinations and World_Population datasets produced by “create-covid-db”,
+*    “Project-2-report” – the project report describing the process used and the outputs produced by the extract, transform and load,
+*    “Project-2” – the Powerpoint presentation for the project.

+The files can be run from this directory.

 ### 2. Team Members:
 		Megan Greenhill
 		Hesh Kuruppuge